 About 30 years ago, eight dead eagles were found in Maryland.
 They were believed to have been poisoned.

 "This is a big deal.
 It's not only the number of eagles.
-It's the fact that eagles are beloved," Thomson says.
+It's the fact that eagles are beloved," Thomson said.
 "People have a pride in the fact that we brought eagles back.
 People love to watch eagles.
 They gather at the mouth of the Susquehanna River to watch the eagles fish.
 This area where the eagles died is wonderful eagle habitat.
 There's a wildlife management area right there.
 This is not what you expect in a place like this."

 Bald eagles are no longer an endangered species but they are still federally protected, according to the U.S. Fish & Wildlife Service.
 Maximum fines for harming a bald eagle are $100,000 and up to one year in prison.